 Humans came to this area as far back as 10,000 years ago.
-When whites arrived as part of the early 1850s gold rush, they quickly recognized the beauty of this place.
-The native inhabitants welcomed these visitors, because instead of exploiting this land, they sought to preserve it.
+When Europeans arrived as part of the early 1850s gold rush, they quickly recognized the beauty of this place.
+The native inhabitants welcomed these visitors because instead of exploiting this land, they sought to preserve it.
 In 1864, President Abraham Lincoln signed a bill which created the Yosemite Land Grant, the first of its kind in American history.
 Preservation efforts accelerated over the next several decades, spearheaded by John Muir’s Sierra Club, as well as U.S. President Theodore Roosevelt.
 Muir and the Rough Rider spent about a week on a Glacier Point camping trip.

 Three-quarters of visitors come between May and October, avoiding winter.
 By the time it starts to look a lot like Christmas until well after Valentine’s Day, Yosemite National Park is pretty much closed.
 When you visit Yosemite in an RV, you have the perfect base camp for checking out everything: from giant sequoias to delicate wildflowers and towering peaks to remote canyons.
 Generally, the campgrounds at Yosemite can accommodate RVs up to 35 feet and trailers up to 24 feet, though a few campsites can accommodate larger vehicles.
 RV camping is the best way to get back in touch with nature at Yosemite since none of the campgrounds inside the park offer hookups.